 Original Vulcain 120 family:

 In the history of Vulcain several different alarm movements were developed.
 First movement was called R, but based on Vulcain clasification soon reclasified to 120.
 Movement has two spring barrels and one winding crown.
 At the beginning of sixties shock resistance was added, renovated movement got the name S2 or based on the MSR nomenclature MSR S23.
 Another important change happened in 1994 under the Revue Thommen, when movement was simplified and exactomatic was removed.
 That movement was called RT80.
 New Vulcan used S2 as the base of their new movement, the first was called V10.
 In this version also GMT and dual time watches exist.
 To this movement date complication was added (V11).
 Next phase was total renovation of V11, new movement V16 got 34 new parts, it was also bigger than V11.
 At 150 annyversary of Vulcain V18 was issued (just refreshed V10).
-Based on V16 an automatic V21 was released. the latest high grade movement is V30, which is the only alarm movement in the world with tourbillon.
+Based on V16 an automatic V21 was released.
+The latest high grade movement is V30, which is the only alarm movement in the world with tourbillon.
+In 2016 Vulcain developed a new movement V-40 which is even though based on the same movement, very different than others.
+Namely central second hand is replaced by small second and also alarm is moved from central position to the separate dial.

 For the watch operations different combinations of crown and upper pusher are needed.